Deadly heatwaves could affect 74% of the world’s population

 With each decade, heatwaves have been getting more and more lethal.

 Just a few years later in Russia, in 2010, the worst heatwave on record was to take place.
-56,000 lives were lost in heat lasting more than 40 days without a break, across a region spanning 2 million square kilometres (772,204 square miles).
+Russian summer tops 'universal' heatwave index — Nature 56,000 lives were lost in heat lasting more than 40 days without a break, across a region spanning 2 million square kilometres (772,204 square miles).
+The hot summer of 2010: Redrawing the temperature record map of Europe — research article

 Watch: Disasters — extreme heat kills thousands in Paris | BBC